sh13y/Collaborative-Notepad/README.md

 - Create new notes with unique URLs.
 - Edit notes in real-time with friends.
 - Set custom URLs for your notes.
+- Toggle between light and dark modes for late-night note sessions.
 - Responsive design that looks good on any device (even your grandma's old tablet).

 ## Technologies Used